Swiss police officers on trial over Black man's death

 By Emma Farge

-LAUSANNE, Switzerland, June 12 (Reuters) - Six police officers face homicide charges in a Swiss court case that opens on Monday following the 2018 death of a Black man from a heart attack after he was pinned, face-down, for several minutes during arrest.
+LAUSANNE, Switzerland, June 12 (Reuters) - Six Swiss policemen appeared in court on Monday charged over the death of a Black man who suffered a fatal heart attack after he was pinned down during an arrest, a case that one lawyer compared with the death of George Floyd in the United States.

-The officers, whom Reuters did not name due to Swiss privacy laws, face charges of "homicide by neglect" in the case of Mike Ben Peter, a 39-year-old Nigerian man before a Lausanne criminal court.
-They all contest the charges and will seek acquittal, their lawyers said.
+The officers, who are all white, are accused of "homicide through negligence" over the death of Mike Ben Peter, a 39-year-old Nigerian man, in Lausanne in 2018.

+They all deny any wrongdoing and say his death was caused by other factors.
+Their lawyers have dismissed any comparison with Floyd, who died after an officer knelt on his neck for more than nine minutes during an arrest in Minneapolis in 2020.

-The case, which has some similarities with the May 2020 killing of George Floyd in the United States, is one of four where Black men have died during police interventions in Vaud canton since 2016.
-They have sparked protests and calls for reforms.
+Ntah said Ben Peter was one of four Black men who had died during police interventions in Vaud canton since 2016.
+He showed the court a photo of an officer, his face pixelated, giving a thumbs-up sign next to 'RIP MIKE' graffiti.

+Defence lawyer Juliette Perrin dismissed the comparison with Floyd's case.
+"It's not at all the same thing," she said.
+Two defence lawyers questioned the reliability of witnesses who described the arrest, saying one was short-sighted and saw the event from a high balcony.
+"These are not reliable witnesses," lawyer Odile Pelet said.

-The indictment showed that Ben Peter drew the attention of officers during a Lausanne drug patrol after he collected a bag later shown to contain marijuana.
+According to the indictment, the officers first noticed Ben Peter during a drug patrol after he collected a bag later shown to contain marijuana.

 Ben Peter was later pronounced dead after a heart attack with multiple causes, the indictment said, including the fact that he was held on his stomach and subjected to stress but also his obesity.